A. “The Vision Concerning Piers Plowman” William Langland, Original Versi

 But feeds himself on venison may we never defame him!

-For better is a little loss than a long sorrow;
+For better is a little loss than a

 He's the fear among us all whereby we miss worse things.